wazo-platform/wazo-platform.org/content/uc-doc/administration/provisioning/basic_configuration.md

 ## Proxied Autoprovisioning

-Some device plugins need to write the URL to retrieve other files (ex: firmware, language, etc..) in their configuration file.
-By default this value is taken by wazo-confgend from a valid interface.
-However, if this value cannot be discovered (ex: behind a proxy), you'll to configure it manually through wazo-confd API.
+Some device plugins need to write the URL to retrieve other files (ex: firmware, language, etc.) in their configuration file.
+By default, this value is taken through wazo-confgend from a valid network interface.
+However, if this value cannot be discovered (ex: behind a proxy), you'll have to configure it manually through wazo-confd API.

 ```http
 PUT /provisioning/networking